FINAMOU01/icturestaurant/README.md

 To view the website,
 * click [ICTU Restaurant Website](https://icturestau.codescm.com/)
 or
-* copy the link https://icturestau.codescm.com/ paste it to your browser and load it.
+* copy the link https://icturestau.codescm.com/ paste it to your browser(Google Chrome, Microsoft Edge, Mozilla Firefox...) and load it.

 ## Known Bugs